 The Adult Education program offers free one-on-one, pair, and small group tutoring provided through a grant from the Pennsylvania Department of Education.
 Students interested in having a tutor must first attend orientation/assessment session for level placement and goal setting.
 Students interested in tutoring must be able to meet with their tutors at least three hours a week.
 Students and tutors meet in public places such as libraries or at Keystone classroom sites.

 Keystone is always looking for volunteer tutors to assist students in reaching their educational goals.
+The sessions are 1.5 hours long, twice a week.
+The volunteer commitment is 3 hours per week.
 Volunteers interested in working one-on-one with students or working with a tutoring group must have a bachelor’s degree.
 Volunteers tutor students in English as a Second Language (ESL), EL/Civics, GED, Reading, and Math.
 Free tutor training is provided for eligible volunteers.